 Listen-in

-Call listening is a realistic way to assess an agent’s day-to-day service quality and performance.
+Call listening is a great way to view an agent’s day-to-day service quality and performance.

-Whether you're coaching an Agent through a new call, or simply running a quality assurance check, Dialpad's Listen-In feature allows you to silently observe active Contact Center calls.
+Whether you're coaching an agent through a new call, or simply running a quality assurance check, Dialpad's Listen-In feature lets you silently observe active Contact Center calls.

 To listen in on a call:

-To stop Listening, simply press the red Hangup button.
+To stop listening, press the red Hangup button.

 When you select hold or hangup, it only affects your side of the call; it will not terminate or hold the call for the client or agent.